Fort Worth Expunction Lawyer

 Under Texas law, whether you were arrested for a misdemeanor or a felony, your criminal record may meet the requirements for expunction if:

-• The judge ruled in your favor and you were acquitted
+- The judge or jury ruled in your favor and you were acquitted at trial with a Not Guilty;

-• You received a presidential pardon or pardon from the governor
+- You received a presidential pardon or pardon from the governor (extremely rare);

-• Misdemeanor – Your record can be sealed immediately after the completion of deferred adjudication probation.
-Your lawyer can help you act quickly, so you don’t have to worry about suffering the penalties of these charges.
+- Misdemeanor – Your record may be non-disclosed after the completion of deferred adjudication probation and the case resulted in a dismissal.
+There can be up to a 2 year waiting period for misdemeanors non-disclosures and it usually requires no other criminal history.
+Your lawyer can help you act quickly if this applies to you, so you don’t have to worry about suffering the penalties of these charges on your record.

-• Felony – You’ll have to wait five years for your lawyer to expunge a felony record.
+- Felony – Your record may be non-disclosed after the completion of deferred adjudication probation and the case resulted in a dismissal.
+You’ll have to wait five years for your lawyer to non-disclose a felony record.
 After the five-year waiting period, you have an opportunity to act.

-• Aggravated Offenses – These types of cases may never be expunged.
-If you’ve been charged with one of these offenses, reach out for a lawyer’s help in reducing the penalties.
+- Aggravated & Family Violence Offenses – Some types of cases may never be expunged or non-disclosed even if they resulted in a dismissal after completing deferred probation.
+If you’ve been charged with one of these offenses, reach out for a lawyer’s help in reducing the penalties or trying to get an outcome that can be sealed some day.

 Texas’ Expunction Process